jjvanzon/JJs-Reference-Architecture/Code Style.md

 ### Member Order

-Try giving the members in your code file a logical order, instead of mixing them all up.
+Try giving the members in your code file a logical order, instead of putting them in a random order.
 Suggested possibilities for organizing your members:

 |                      | |
 |----------------------|-|